JacobSamro/ngx-spellchecker/readme.md

  * `limit`: the maximum number of suggestions to get (by default, 5).
  * `maxDistance`: the maximum _edit distance_ that a word can have from the `word` parameter, in order to being considered as a valid suggestion (by default, 2).

+Returns:
+ * An object with the fields `misspelled`, which contains a boolean, and `suggestions`, which contains an array of strings.

 Add dictionaries
 ----------------